mohanadpro/icecreame-shop/README.md

 * You have to clone the project using git clone https://mohanadpro.github.io/icecreame-shop/

 # Used technologies:
+# Languages
+---
 *  HTML - CSS - Bootstrap
+# Tools
+---
+* VSCode was used as the main tool to write and edit code.
+* Git was used for the version control of the website.
+* GitHub was used to host the code of the website.